Zarak-Shah-ji/Tech-Interview-Handbook/Arrays.md

                         Return res

                         def overlap(i2, i1):
-                           //if the start of the second interval is greater or equal than the end of the first interval they dont overlap// > or >= depends on the exact problem// for example in some cases [4,6] [6,10] are considered overlapping, in some not if i2[0] >= i1[1]:
+                           //if the start of the second interval is greater or equal than the end of the first interval they dont overlap
+                           // > or >= depends on the exact problem//
+                           for example in some cases [4,6] [6,10] are considered overlapping, in some not if i2[0] >= i1[1]:
                                      Return false